BSc (Hons), PhD, DClinPsy

 My Values

 My aim as a therapist is to support my clients on their journey to a more fulfilled and fulfilling life, whatever the difficulties they are experiencing.
-I am a supportive, open and non-judgemental therapist, and aim to stand side-by-side with my clients, to understand and explore their difficulties together.
-I am passionate about helping clients reach their full potential, empowering them to take ownership of changes they are making and maintaining these changes into the future, and beyond the end of our therapeutic work together.
+I am a supportive, open and non-judgemental therapist, and aim to stand side-by-side with my clients, to jointly understand and explore their difficulties together.
+I am passionate about helping clients reach their full potential, empowering them to take ownership of changes they are making and maintaining these changes into the future, beyond the end of our therapeutic work together.

 The Models I Work With